Query Optimizer

 all instances of your model, regardless of whether their type exists in your GraphQL schema or not.

-Make sure you have a corresponding type for every model subclass or add a get_queryset
+Make sure you have a corresponding type for every model subclass or add a get_queryset method to your

 GraphQL interface type to filter out unwanted subtypes.